SerenaRoncagliolo/Exp_Robotics_Lab_2/README.md

 * SLEEP BEHAVIOR: the robot moves to a predefined position which indicates "home position" and stops there for a given time interval.
 After a certain time, it should "wake up" and assume NORMAL behavior; </li>
 * PLAY BEHAVIOR:
     * It starts following the ball; </li>
-    * when the ball stops, it moves the head to the left of 45 degrees, it keeps the head in that position for a number of seconds, then it moves the head on the right, it keeps it there for a number of seconds, then again it moves it to the center.
+    * when the ball stops, it moves the head to the left of 45 degrees, then to the right, it keeps it there for a number of seconds, then again it moves it to the center.
     *  Once it moved the head, it keeps tracking the ball until it stops again.
     *  The robot goes back in the normal behavior when it cannot find the ball for a certain amount of time.